 In 2024, Python ranks as the most popular programming language by multiple measures — the TIOBE index, Stack Overflow’s developer survey, and GitHub activity all tell roughly the same story.
 For a language first released in 1991 by a Dutch programmer named Guido van Rossum, this is a remarkable position.
 Python’s rise wasn’t driven by any single technological breakthrough or corporate push.
 It was the product of design philosophy, timing, and a sequence of communities that adopted it for their own specific reasons and ended up building something much larger than any of them intended.

 Understanding why Python succeeded helps explain what good language design looks like — and why the most technically impressive language doesn’t always win.
+The language’s ability to adapt and grow with its user community has made it indispensable in the tech world.

 The Design Philosophy That Made It Accessible